deciduously/music/post.md

 ```

-##### Modes
+##### Diatonic Modes

 Now we can start defining scales.
-We actually get seven of these for free - one for each of the white keys in an octave.
-If you count up to one octave higher from any given key, that's a diatonic scale.
-These scales are called [`Modes`](https://en.wikipedia.org/wiki/Mode_(music)).
+If you count up to one octave higher from any given key using just successive white keys, that's a diatonic scale no matter which note you start from.
+These scales are called [`Modes`](https://en.wikipedia.org/wiki/Mode_(music)#Modern_modes).

 The first scale I laid out, the major scale, is also known as the [`Ionian mode`](https://en.wikipedia.org/wiki/Ionian_mode).
 This is the base mode, each other is some offset from this scale.
 The natural minor scale, where we started at A4, is called the [`Aeolian mode`].
 There's an absurdly fancy name for each offset.
 This means we get our first seven `Scale` variants for free: